Typical year one modules

 You’ll be given a general understanding of the interactions of organisms with one another and with the physical and chemical environment.
 You’ll learn about different levels from the biosphere to the population and learn how an understanding of ecology can help us manage our environment.

-Genetics, Ecology and Evolution
+Evolution, Ecology and Behaviour